 - American Traditions–Boston held the first parade in the United States in 1731, followed by New York’s famous 5th Avenue parade 20 years later.
 Chicago has been dying its river green for the past 40 years.

 - Video Trivia- this clip from the History Channel provides a brief history of Patrick’s life and traditions, like why drinking beer became so popular that they had to close the bars (it has to do with a break from Lent).

 About that Green Beer

 While the Irish lean towards Guinness on the day, Green beer has spread across the US since the 1900s.
 In 1914 a New York City coroner named Dr. Thomas Hayes Curtin unveiled his invention at a Bronx social club.
-Initially the beer was transformed green with a drop of washing blue which is poisonous; now the color is achieved with green food coloring.
+Initially, the beer was transformed green with a drop of washing blue which is poisonous; now the colour is achieved with green food colouring.